A is for Absorption: Studying Feature Splitting and Absorption in Sparse Autoencoders: Results

 Latent 1085 has a cosine similarity with the ``starts with S'' probe of $0.12$, indicating it contains a component of the ``starts with S'' direction, although much smaller than the main ``starts with S'' latent.
 Cosine similarity of the SAE decoder with the ``starts with S'' LR probe is shown in Figure~\ref{fig:s-cos-sims}.
 Interestingly, despite latent 1085 having only about $1/5$ the cosine similarity with the probe as the main latent 6510, we see it activates with about $5$ times the magnitude of latent 6510 on the \texttt{\_short} token, thus contributing a similar amount of the ``starts with S'' probe direction to the residual stream.

-We conduct an ablation experiment on the \texttt{\_short} token, shown in Figure~\ref{fig:several-abl}, and see that latent 1085 has a dramatically larger ablation effect compared with all other SAE latents.
+We study the ablation effect of each SAE latent on the \texttt{\_short} token, shown in Figure~\ref{fig:several-abl}, and see that latent 1085 has a dramatically larger ablation effect compared with all other SAE latents.
 This suggests latent 1085 is causally responsible for the model knowing that \texttt{\_short} starts with S.

 Is it possible that the probe projection is not the causally important component of latent 1085?
-We conduct another ablation experiment, except now we remove the probe direction from latent 1085 via projection before ablation.
-The results of this ablation experiment are shown in Figure~\ref{fig:several-abl-sans-probe}.
+We conduct another ablation effect experiment, except now we remove the probe direction from latent 1085 via projection before ablation.
+The results of this experiment are shown in Figure~\ref{fig:several-abl-sans-probe}.
 After removing the probe component from latent 1085, it no longer has a significant ablation effect.
 Thus we know the probe projection of latent 1085 is responsible for model behavior.

 These experiments show the ``starts with S'' feature has been ``absorbed'' by the token-aligned latent 1085, likely along with other semantic concepts related to the word ``short''.
 After observing that the main ``starts with S'' latent 6510 activates on most tokens that begin with ``S'', it may be tempting to conclude this latent tracks the interpretable feature of beginning with the letter ``S''.
 However, this latent quietly fails to activate on the \texttt{\_short} token, leading us to a false sense of understanding.